AWS Global to China S3 Sync: A Serverless Solution

 • Lambda parses the presigned URL.

-• Downloads the file (requests.get) and uploads to S3 China using standard SDK.
+• Downloads the file using the presigned URL and uploads it to S3 China.

 Lessons and Watch-outs

-🔒 API Security : Use IP allowlists, tokens, and rate limiting to protect the China endpoint.
+API Security: Use API keys and rate limiting to protect the China endpoint.

 If you’re dealing with similar constraints, this might just be the bridge you’re looking for.